Materiality

 | Supply Chain Management | |

-This adjustment was made based on stakeholder feedback and executive discussions, leading to the addition of two new key sustainability topics:
+This restructuring was undertaken based on stakeholder feedback and executive discussions, leading to the addition of three new materiality topics, namely:

-Other topics have been reclassified as fundamental business issues, ensuring that CKPower’s sustainability practices remain aligned with its business operations.
+Other topics have been reclassified as fundamental business topics, ensuring that CKPower’s sustainability practices remain aligned with its business operations.

 |